SOC 325 – Project Community Advanced Practicum

 Course Requirements & Format

-Students enrolled in SOC 325 are responsible for regular attendance at the weekly class sessions, as well as consistent participation at their designated community service site for approximately 3-4 hours a week (time varies by site).
-Students will be asked to complete weekly readings, reflective journal assignments, and community-engaged or research projects/papers.
+Students enrolled in SOC 325 are responsible for regular attendance at the weekly class sessions, as well as consistent participation at their designated community service site for approximately 2-4 hours a week (time varies by site).
+Students will be asked to complete weekly readings, reflective writing assignments, and community-engaged projects.

 Time in class is interactive, and is focused on engaging in reflection and dialogue about their community sites and related sociological issues, along with learning about community-engaged project management and research.
 Students will also have an opportunity to discuss their progress on their papers/projects, and to receive input from the Faculty Director and their fellow peers during class.

-Students MUST have completed SOC 225, preferably within the last year.
+Students MUST have completed SOC 225 or an equivalent community-engaged course, preferably within the last year.
 It is also recommended that students take SOC 310: Sociological Research Methods or an equivalent research methods course prior to enrolling in SOC 325, but this is not required.
 Students will be required to submit an application and be approved by the Faculty Director in order to receive an override to enroll in the course.

 To enroll in SOC 325, please complete the application, which can also be found on the Request an Override page.
 We will get back to you within three business days to confirm your next steps for enrolling in the course.
 If you have any questions about enrolling in the course, please email firstname.lastname@example.org.